mythril-forge/vanilla-spells/spells/level-2/calm-emotions.md

 ## Description
 You attempt to suppress strong emotions in a group of people.
-Each humanoid in a 20-foot-radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
+Each humanoid in a 20-foot-radius sphere centered on a point you choose within range must make a Charisma Saving Throw; a creature can choose to fail this saving throw if it wishes.
 If a creature fails its saving throw, choose one of the following two effects.

 You can suppress any effect causing a target to be **charmed** or **frightened**.